daniel-lundin/spring-array/README.md

 # spring-array

 Micro library for tweening arrays(or array of arrays).
 Built-in spring easing.
-Useful for animation svg paths.
+Useful for animating svg paths.

 ## Usage